kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 > Let us first consider the enormity of the calculations entailed by sympathetic
 > matching and the speed with which they must be performed. ...
 Let us suppose
 > that a horde of one thousand adventurers and adventuresses has arrived in a
 > Phalanx at four o'clock in the afternoon.
-They are immediately,,. served light
+They are immediately served light
 > refreshments and then, even before they take time to wash, they rush off to
 > confession.
 The most skillful confessors and confessoresses of the region have
 > been gathered.
 Their job is to examine these thousand knights errant, each of